 Taking Power by “Taking Away the Army” from the Ruling Class

 The taking of political power by the working class now requires a greater critical mass than was necessary a hundred years ago.
-The transition to socialism requires the winning over of the majority of rank-and-file soldiers—not merely splitting the army—in order to ensure that they will disobey orders given by right-wing putschists against the socialist supra-majority.
+The transition to socialism requires the winning over of the vast majority of rank-and-file soldiers in order to ensure that they will disobey orders given by right-wing putschists against the socialist supra-majority.
 Hence, socialists must take seriously recruitment and education within the armed forces—and this is something we must discover how to do now, far in advance of a revolutionary or pre-revolutionary situation in the U.S. (It’s been rarely mentioned on the U.S. left since the Vietnam War that some leftists concluded that the best way to resist the war, when their draft numbers were called, was to join the army and organize within.
 The antiwar movement in the armed forces—including the civilian-led GI coffeehouses that supported the ranks’ revolt against the war—is a historical example we should study.)

 We Need a Real International – and a “Strategy of a Patience”

 Provided we have a powerful enough socialist (and labor) movement, achieving radical economic—and to some degree, political—reform is possible solely within the borders of the extremely wealthy U.S., a country which—of course—controls its own currency.
 The problems which Syriza immediately faced in governing Greece will never appear here.
 But “socialism in one country” is as impossible in the U.S. as it is in the rest of the world.
 As a global system, capitalism can only be superseded globally.